stigrs/chemapps/CONTRIBUTING.md

     * The new code is tested and validated
     * The new code is documented

+## Coding Style Guide
-The source code shall follow *C++ Core Guidelines*;
+* The source code shall follow *C++ Core Guidelines*;
 see http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines for details.

-The source code shall follow the style supplied in the .clang-format file.
+* The source code shall follow the style supplied in the .clang-format file.

-The source code shall
+* New features shall be tested and validated with [Catch]((https://https://github.com/philsquared/catch)